gematik/spec-TemplateForSimplifierProjects/README.md

 * delete [this readme file](./README.md) and rename Readme_template.md with README.md

 Finally you will need to
+* Create or re-use the OSPO conform README which can be found in this repository [PROJECT_README.md](/PROJECT_README.md) too.
-* populate the new README.md with information for your repository
+* populate the new/renamed README.md with information for your repository.

 # Usage <a name = "usage"></a>
 Information about using the preconfigured devontainer including sushi, hapi validator and the codfsh-Extension can be found in [usage page](./USAGE.md).